multitoolplusplus/app/README.md

 ### Building multitool++

-We generously provide a build.sh or a build.bat to build the software for you.
+We generously provide a build.sh and a build.bat to build the software for you.

-After you run the build script, the executable will be in the build directory.
+After you run the proper build script for your Operating System, the executable will be in the build directory.

 ## Usage